In

 sheer mass and the natural veining of the blood-red stone to convey

 power.
-Directly above this marble mantelpiece hung the room’s primary ideological signifier, a portrait of the Iron Chancellor, Otto von Bismarck, painted by the renowned Munich artist Franz von Lenbach.
+Directly above this marble mantelpiece hung the room’s primary ideological signifier, a portrait of the Iron Chancellor, painted by the renowned Munich artist Franz von Lenbach.
 The inclusion of this specific artwork was a calculated act of historical appropriation.
 Lenbach was the quintessential artist of the late nineteenth-century bourgeoisie, known for his dark, soulful, and technically masterful portraits.
 By placing Bismarck in the room where Hitler would conduct his foreign policy, the regime was drawing a direct, unbroken line between the unification of Germany in 1871 and the expansionist ambitions of the Third Reich.
 It suggested that Hitler was the spiritual heir to Bismarck’s legacy, completing the work that the Iron Chancellor had begun with the incorporation of Austria.
 The dark, brooding tones of the Lenbach painting complemented the walnut panelling and the red marble, creating a cohesive visual triad of blood, soil, and history.
 The other walls of the room were typically adorned with heavy tapestries, often depicting hunting scenes or allegorical figures in the style of the Old Masters.
 These textiles served a dual purpose: they further dampened the acoustics of the stone and wood room, and they reinforced the image of the Nazi elite as culturally sophisticated custodians of European heritage, countering the international perception of the regime as culturally barbaric.

 From left to right Hitler